Optimal dividend distribution under Markov-regime switching: Preliminaries and first results

 \subsection{A priori bounds}

 Assume for the moment that there is only a single regime, $E=\{i\}$.
-Then we are back in the classical Brownian setting that was investigated by Asmussen \& Taksar \cite{Asm:Tak} and Radner \& Shepp \cite{RadSHepp}.
+Then we are back in the classical linear Brownian motion setting that was investigated in Asmussen and Taksar \cite{Asm:Tak}.
 They showed that, if $\mu_i>0$, the optimal strategy is a {constant barrier strategy} at the level

 According to this strategy, the overflow of the reserves above the level $a_i^*$ is immediately paid out as dividends.
 The corresponding value function is given by

 where